nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

 Examples:
-* `/v del 2` deletes the second volunteer in the volunteer list.
+* `/v del 2` deletes the second volunteer in the displayed volunteer list.

 ### Assigning a volunteer to event: `assign`